Investigating Age-Related Decline in Sensorimotor Control Using Robotic Tasks

 This study utilizes a robotic manipulandum, i.e., the vBOT, to assess the effect of aging.
 Through precisely controlled repeatable sensorimotor tasks, we quantify movement characteristics in both younger and older adults, providing clear insights into age-related motor decline.
 Our approach not only highlights the magnitude and variability of functional changes with age but also establishes rigorous and reliable quantitative benchmarks that could serve as critical tools for evaluating preventative therapies.
 In turn, this could guide the development of interventions aimed at preserving motor performance in older age.

 This study introduces a novel approach to assessing how aging affects movement dynamics using a robotic system.
 As populations age, understanding sensorimotor decline becomes increasingly crucial.
-Unlike conventional assessments, our method quantifies motor control metrics with precision, revealing previously undetectable, subtle age-related changes in movement efficiency, reaction times, and force generation.
+Unlike conventional assessments, our method quantifies motor control metrics with precision, revealing previously undetectable, subtle age-related changes in movement efficiency, response onset times, and force generation.
 This framework establishes a rigorous benchmark for evaluating age-related decline, offering valuable clinical applications and informing the design of interventions to support older adults.